rsvim/rfc/2-EventLoop/3-MeetJsRuntime.md

 After some investigation and hesitation, the final event loop is designed to be: let the js runtime runs in the main thread, along with terminal keyboard/mouse events, and terminal rendering.
 Worker threads are only involved when they are suitable.

-This is mostly because, the javascript language itself is designed to be running in single process, single thread, it doesn't support concepts such as thread and mutex (which is also a benefit for users when they're writing scripts because it's simple) at the very beginning.
-For the async, timeout and callbacks, they are handled by the tokio runtime's local tasks, i.e. the `spawn_local`, which should be actually a coroutine running on current thread.
+This is mostly because single thread natively brings the determined and consistent behavior for the editor, and reduces the data syncing effort between multiple threads.
+For example, users will never want to press `i` key and see the terminal still allowing you to press other keys but not go into the **INSERT** mode.
+Instead, users would rather blocked by the terminal and wait for it goes into **INSERT** mode.

-Single thread brings determined and consistent behavior, and reduces the data syncing effort between multiple threads.
-For example users will never want to press `i` key and see the terminal still allow you press other keys but not go into the **INSERT** mode.
-Instead, users would rather block by the terminal and wait for it.
+The javascript language itself is also designed to be running in a single thread at the very beginning.
+It doesn't support concepts such as thread and mutex, while it is a benefit for users when writing scripts because the simplicity.
+For the async, timeout and callbacks inside js, they are handled by the tokio runtime's local tasks, i.e. the `spawn_local`, which should be actually a coroutine running on current thread.

 ## Starting